danneauxs/BookFix/manual.md

 Typical processor steps:

 - **Replacements**
-  Applies user-defined find/replace rules (from `.data.txt` and related config).
+  Applies user-defined find/replace rules .
 This is where you encode common TTS fixes, for example:
   - `deep breath -> deep breth` so a TTS engine pronounces "breath" correctly in that phrase.
   - `Mr. -> mister`, `Dr. -> doctor`, `Lt. -> lieutenant` so TTS doesn’t read the individual letters or say "M R".
   - `98th -> ninety eighth` so TTS doesn’t say "ninety-eight T H".